 The king calmly informed the mob that Rabirius would go on trial like any other criminal.
 But the king was also keenly aware that if Rabirius was convicted and executed, his other Roman creditors would go ballistic and he may even lose the support of Rome.
 So in late autumn, he had Rabirius released from prison and secreted aboard a ship bound for Rome.

 Back in Rome, Gaius Rabirius Postumus was an unhappy camper.
-He escaped Alexandria with his life, but he still lost a huge chunk of his fortune.
+He had escaped Alexandria with his life, but he still lost a huge chunk of his fortune.
 Being an irascible fellow, he started complaining at the senate house.
-He used what little authority he had as a senator and friend of Pompey to whip up support for his selfish cause.
-After all, how could Rome allow this Greek sometimes-king to insult and cheat a senator of Rome?
+He used what authority he had as a senator and friend of Pompey to whip up support for his selfish cause.
+After all, how could Rome allow this Greek-Egyptian sometimes-king to cheat a senator of Rome?